Mnahil-Naseer/Mnahil-Naseer/README.md

 ---

 ### 🌸 About Me

-👋 Hi, I’m **Mnahil** — a full-stack developer who treats every project like a 🧩 puzzle.
+👋 Hi, I'm **Mnahil** — a full-stack developer who enjoys turning ideas into things people can actually use.

-🚀 I start projects thinking *“this will be simple”* and end them with a 🎓 **PhD in Googling error**.
-💻 I’m here to make things that work — if it works beautifully, great ✨… if it works by accident, even better 😏.
+🚀 Most projects begin with *"this shouldn't take long"* and somehow end with twenty browser tabs, a lot of debugging, and a lesson I didn't know I needed.

+💻 I enjoy building clean interfaces, reliable backend systems, and connecting the two without breaking everything in the process.

+✨ Currently learning, building, debugging, and occasionally wondering why the code worked after doing absolutely nothing.

 ---